SilverLineFramework/mosquitto-broker/readme.md

 There is also a public test server available at <https://test.mosquitto.org/>

-## Installing

-See <https://mosquitto.org/download/> for details on installing binaries for various platforms.

 ## Quick start

-If you have installed a binary package the broker should have been started automatically.
-If not, it can be started with a basic configuration:
+Server can be started with a basic configuration:

     mosquitto